alexrdnk/cplusplus/Overflow Counter/Overflow counter/README.md

 Your counter looks like 0 : minimal value.
 At each step, you can either add or subtract one to the minimum value.
-If the number on the right exceeds the maximum value, the counter will look like this: 1 : 0
+If the number on the right exceeds the maximum value, the counter will look like this: 1 : minimal value